 Some people use Robodialer Software to call lots of numbers quickly.
 Creating a recording with the right script is vital to getting people to opt in to your service.

+Cold calls do their best when a call last 30-45 minutes, however, to truly make the most of that call, the agent must make the first 9 minutes informative and conversational.
 As every salesperson knows, it can be difficult and time consuming to develop a relationship with a prospect over the telephone.
 Many prospects are busy and therefore hard to reach, and when first contact is finally made, they can be either noncommittal, surly or evasive.
-How can you ensure that you capture your prospect’s immediate attention and interest him or her in engaging with you further?

 The best way to ensure that a prospect will respond to you favorably and engage in a meaningful discussion with you is to prepare and rehearse a cold call script, a carefully prepared spiel that will persuade the prospect to speak with you further, in advance of your call.
 Let’s say you run local pool services such as Flawless Pools & Spas.
 Your script would be related to people in your area who have a pool they need to maintain.

 In fact, you should actually prepare not just one but several different cold call scripts, each designed for a separate purpose:

 You will likely not make a sale during your cold call.
 Instead, the goal of your cold call script is to generate interest and to secure a commitment from your prospect to discuss your product, service or offering in further detail.
 The prospect might not have free time available to speak with you at length at the time of first contact, which is why you should also design a secondary contact script.